After you create a project in Bolt, you can view, rename, duplicate, download, or delete it at any time.Documentation Index

 Enterto upload the file and your prompt.

-There isn’t a direct way to transfer a project between accounts, though you can still duplicate a project from one account to another if you have the project URL and the visibility is set to Secret or Public.
+You can duplicate a project, then transfer the duplicate to your own account.
+The original project remains in the shared account, and the duplicate is moved to your personal account.
 Keep in mind that database information is not copied over.
-If your project used a Bolt database, you can create a new one when duplicating, but it will not include the previous schema or data.
+If the original project used a Bolt database, you can create a new one when duplicating, but it won’t include the previous schema or data.
 If your project was connected to a Supabase database, you can reconnect to it from the new account.
-Follow these steps to duplicate a project between accounts:1
+Similarly, if the original project used a custom domain, it stays attached to that project.
+To use it with the duplicated project, you have to disconnect the domain from the original project, then connect it to the duplicate after transferring it.
+To duplicate a project between accounts:- Log in to your project.

 -

-- If required, prompt Bolt to create a new database, or connect to a Supabase project.
+- Create a new database or connect to your Supabase project.

 Continue in StackBlitz

 If you decide you want to stop working via the Bolt chatbox interface, you can continue working on your project in StackBlitz’s IDE.
 StackBlitz is Bolt’s parent company, and accounts are automatically linked.
-To open your Bolt project in the StackBlitz web IDE, follow these steps:- Log in to your project.
+If you’d rather work in a traditional code editor instead of Bolt’s chat interface, you can open your project in StackBlitz.
+StackBlitz is Bolt’s parent company, and your accounts are automatically linked.- In Bolt, open your project.

 - In the top left of your screen, click the project title, then click Export > Open in StackBlitz.

-Learn more about the StackBlitz IDE in StackBlitz’s documentation.
+Learn more about the StackBlitz editor in StackBlitz’s documentation.

 Open a StackBlitz project in Bolt

-There are two ways to open StackBlitz projects in Bolt:- Click Open in Bolt located in the upper-left corner of any StackBlitz project screen.
+To open a StackBlitz project in Bolt, do one of the following:- Click Open in Bolt in the upper-left corner of any StackBlitz project.

-You can open any public GitHub project in Bolt by puttingbolt.new in front of the GitHub repository URL.
+You can open any public GitHub repository in Bolt by addingbolt.new to the front of the GitHub URL.

 For example: bolt.new/~/github.com/mantinedev/remix-template.

-To connect your GitHub account to Bolt and sync projects, refer to GitHub for version control.
+To connect your GitHub account to Bolt and sync projects, see GitHub for version control.